Night Vale Presents: Dreamboy (2018-2019)

 Dreamboy is a fiction podcast created by and starring musician Dane Terry.
 The first season aired from October 2018, to March 2019.
 The musical mystery podcast is about a "spun-out musician" and zoo employee named Dane living in Cleveland, Ohio as he attempts to solve the mystery of mysterious flickering lights across town, as well as a murderous zebra.
 On December 3, 2019, it was announced that there would not be another season of the podcast.

 I Only Listen to The Mountain Goats (2017-2019)

 I Only Listen To The Mountain Goats, features conversations between Joseph Fink and musician John Darnielle of the band The Mountain Goats.
 Each episode features a new cover of a Mountain Goats song by a different artist.
 The first season, focusing on the band's album All Hail West Texas, aired from September 27, 2017, to April 5, 2018.
 An album featuring all the covers from the first season was released the day after the finale digitally and on vinyl.
 Season two, focusing on the band's then-upcoming album In League with Dragons premiered on April 4, 2019.

+Harry Potter and the Sacred Text (2016-2026)

+Night Vale Presents announced in January 2019 that they had added the podcast Harry Potter and the Sacred Text, previously presented by Panoply, to the network's roster.
+Hosted by Vanessa Zoltan and Casper Ter Kuile, the podcast attempted to read the Harry Potter books as a sacred text, exploring the characters and context of one chapter per episode through a different central theme.
+THe podcast concluded in February 2026 after reading through the entire series twice.